al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

   - Predict whats going to happen - from deep understanding

-## The Data Stack

-Data Stack: Instrumentation, Reporting, Analysis.

-1. Instrumentation: is a mix of technical and analytical: by knowing comprehensively the technical details of how tool works, design a instrumentation solution to allow useful analysis.
-2. Reporting: Automated recurrent (daily/weekly) documents showing the KPI's.
-Requires analysis up front to figure out what are the KPI's to put on dashboard, and to pick the most actionable metrics.
-3. Analysis: Look into the data, explore, identify trends, find the  most interesting actionable bits.

-The output of this work is a report.
-That either:

-- Is used to monitor performance and is used baseline for changes. - typically a recurring report.

-- Reveals new information that can be used to define strategies and future changes.

-#### Recurring vs Ad-hoc reports:

-Recurring reports are fully automated, no need to touch them, the automation part is often tricky and imposes many limitation on the final report (visualizations, extra calculations, etc…).
-Recurring reports are often simpler than Ad-hoc ones.
-Ad-hoc's are a one time only, involve quite a bit of manual data calculations, but are the most flexible.

-A somewhat useful mixed solution is to do ad-hoc reports that are almost fully automated.
-Ex: just copy paste a table of data into one excel sheet and all rest of report updates by itself.

-## Telling Stories with Data

-- Maps are great tools, for a stats covering the whole world

 ### How to Lie with statistics

 - A too precise average statistic is suspicious, normally, there's some decimal points.